digo4/Clinical-Genomics/README.md

 cd resource
 bwa index Homo_sapiens_assembly38.fasta
 ```
-Note: Since the Homo spaiens reference genome is very huge in size (3GB), the indexing process can take anywhere between 45min to 2hrs, depending on your system configurations.
+Note: Since the Homo sapiens reference genome is very huge in size (3GB), the indexing process can take anywhere between 45min to 2hrs, depending on your system configurations.
 Alternatively, if you have downloaded all the files in the GATK resource bundle folder, then the respective index files from BWA are already downloaded, and you do not need to index your reference genome again.

 #### Alignment to the indexed reference genome
 ```